Last updated: March 20, 2023

 - A reliable report indicating that an employee is taking drugs

-- Applicants must be notified that drug screening forms part of the entire employment process and there must be written agreement before conducting the test.
+- Applicants must be notified that drug screening forms part of the entire employment process and there must be a written agreement before conducting the test.

 - Drug or alcohol testing must be administered on all applicants for the same job; and